Health Department

 The following information is required to complete the application:

-• Full name of the groom
+• Full name of the spouse

-• Full maiden name of the bride
+• Full maiden name of the spouse

 If you need a Divorce Decree please contact the courthouse where your divorce is filed.